Am I Evil?: Release and reception

-Cover versions
+Metallica cover

-The song was made most famous by Metallica's cover of the song, originally released as a B-side to the "Creeping Death" single in 1984, included on the 1988 Japanese re-release of its debut album, Kill 'Em All, and later re-released on Garage Inc. in 1998.
+The song was covered by American thrash metal band Metallica, originally released as a B-side to the "Creeping Death" single in 1984, included on the 1988 Japanese re-release of its debut album, Kill 'Em All, and later re-released on Garage Inc. in 1998.
 The song has also been featured in Metallica's live set throughout its career, often in a faster and heavier version.
 Lead singer James Hetfield also changed the final chorus from "Am I evil?
 Yes, I am" to "Am I evil?
 Yes, I fucking am!"
 Diamond Head has stated that the band's members are flattered by the cover and that the royalties from it have enabled the band to continue.
-Faith No More also has covered the song.

-In 2010, at The Big Four: Live from Sofia, Bulgaria concert, in an extended homage to the song, the united members of the "Big Four" of American thrash metal—Metallica, Anthrax, Slayer and Megadeth—performed the song together.
-With the exclusion of Slayer's Tom Araya and Jeff Hanneman, the combined members of these bands performed the first half of the song.
+In 2010, at The Big Four: Live from Sofia, Bulgaria concert, in an extended homage to the song, the united members of the "Big Four" of American thrash metal—Metallica, Anthrax, Slayer, and Megadeth—performed the song together.
+With the exclusion of Slayer's Tom Araya, Kerry King, and Jeff Hanneman (leaving only drummer Dave Lombardo), the combined members of these bands performed the first half of the song.
 The recording was released later on DVD (The Big Four: Live from Sofia, Bulgaria).

-At the U.K part of the Sonisphere Festival, Bill Bailey used the song as an intro to his set.
-Diamond Head themselves were also performing at the festival.
+In 2024, Metallica would play the song live alongside Diamond Head member Brian Tatler.

 In the 1996 video game The Neverhood, there is a cutscene in which Klaymen pulls a pin that keeps two halves of the Neverhood separated when the sides are coming together; an altered version of the Metallica cover is played.

-Usage in popular culture

-The original Diamond Head version of the song is included in the 2009 video games Guitar Hero: Metallica and Brütal Legend, as well as the 2009 film Halloween II.
-A cover of the Metallica version is included in the game Rock Revolution as a playable track.

-Parody band Beatallica recorded a mashup of "Am I Evil?" and the Beatles' "And I Love Her" entitled "And I'm Evil", on their 2009 album Masterful Mystery Tour.